Wood Stove Design Challenge: Introduction

-The Challenge will culminate in a Wood Stove Decathlon showcasing the finalists for the public, policymakers and the renewable energy community.
-At the Decathlon, the judges will give scores to each stove and select the winners.
-The Decathlon will be held in November 15 - 19, 2013 on the National Mall in Washington, DC.
+The first year of the Wood Stove Design Challenge culminated in a Wood Stove Decathlon showcasing the finalists for the public, policymakers and the renewable energy community.
+At the Decathlon, the judges scored each stove and selected the winners.
+The Decathlon was held in November 15 - 19, 2013 on the National Mall in Washington, DC.

 The Challenge is open to any company, university, individual or entity from any country (except for accredited wood stove test labs).
 Teams representing partnerships between universities and stove manufacturers are encouraged.

 The Grand Prize winner will receive a $25,000 cash prize.
 Between 2 and 5 second place prizes will share a $10,000 pot.
 Second place awards will be based primarily on one of the following attributes: Innovation, Emissions, Efficiency, Affordability and Most Consumer Friendly.

 The winning stoves will receive extensive publicity, and Popular Mechanics, who helped design the Challenge, will cover the winning designs in its magazine and website.

 For rules, application forms and information about judging and testing please go to: http://forgreenheat.org/stovedesign/